Oxford Certificate Programmes · Worcester College

 AI and Deep Learning

-Deep learning powers modern artificial intelligence — from image recognition to large language models.
-A rigorous, hands-on introduction that builds directly on the machine-learning workflow: framing a problem, fitting flexible models, evaluating them honestly, and deploying them responsibly.
+Deep learning powers modern artificial intelligence, from image recognition to large language models.
+The course builds directly on the machine-learning workflow: framing a problem, fitting flexible models, evaluating them honestly, and deploying them responsibly.

 Course overview

-Students will see how neural networks compose simple, differentiable units into powerful models trained by gradient descent and backpropagation; how convolutional networks learn from images; how the attention mechanism and the transformer architecture underpin today's large language models; and how retrieval, agents, and AI-assisted coding fit into real systems.
+Students will see how neural networks compose simple, differentiable units into powerful models trained by gradient descent and backpropagation; how convolutional networks learn from images; how the attention mechanism and the transformer architecture lie behind today's large language models; and how retrieval, agents, and AI-assisted coding fit into real systems.

 Learning outcomes